 1. Introduction

-Macroautophagy is a self-digestive process that maintains cellular homeostasis by removing unnecessary or dysfunctional components through a lysosome-mediated mechanism.
-Macroautophagy is activated under stress conditions, such as nutrient deprivation, infection, and hypoxia.
+autophagy for practical purposes, is activated under stress conditions, such as nutrient deprivation, infection, and hypoxia.
 It is characterized by the formation of double-membrane vesicles called autophagosomes that surround the cargo (damaged organelles, protein aggregates, or cytoplasmic material) and then fuse with lysosomes to degrade its contents [

 1,

 2].
 At the molecular level, the process follows five key stages: (1) Autophagy induction; (2) phagophore nucleation; (3) elongation of the phagophore; (4) autophagosome generation, and (5) autophagolysosome formation, where cargo proteins are degraded by lysosomal hydrolases.
-A set of genes encoding the "core" molecular machinery of macroautophagy, called ATG proteins, has been identified [
+A set of genes encoding the “core” molecular machinery of autophagy, called ATG proteins, has been identified [

 3,